 supplement Opti GI is a light cleanse and also great for restoring the gut lining.
 You

 can take it with meals or on an empty stomach morning and evening.
 I may also bring

-in Optimal Acute in the morning and evening along with bromelain on an empty stomach to help clear away any biofilm present in my intestines, although be aware that bromelain may aggravate stomach ulcers.
+in the powerful proteolytic enzyme supplement Optimal Acute in the morning and evening along with bromelain on an empty stomach to help clear away any biofilm present in my intestines, although be aware that bromelain may aggravate stomach ulcers so use it responsibly.